Your basket is empty.

 Rolling foothills to begin with, before we tackle one of the toughest climbs of the event, the Ste Gracie/Soudet.
 A very big climb up but certainly worth it for the views.
 We’ll head across some spikier hills, before riding the 13%-plus Marie Blanque on its vicious side.
 The superb, tight Spandelles climb, which deservedly gets a second visit, brings us to Argeles, where the final big one awaits for us, the Col de Tramassel (Hautacam), star of Le Tour in 2014.
 Not a bad day on a bike.

 Key climbs: Couret, Palomières,Beyrede, Aspin, Peyresourde, Hospice de France.

-After a bumpy crossing of foothills, we tackle the Col du Couret.
-Whereas the Aspin and Peyresourde are more bucket-list climbs, this little-known climb gem is revered by those in the know, and a similar claim could be made for the Beyrede.
-This backroad stage finishes with another up-and-back (optional) and a seldom-ridden climb, the wonderful Hospice de France.
+After a bumpy crossing of foothills, we tackle the Col du Couret – a little-known gem that is revered by those in the know.
+A similar claim could be made for the Beyrede, but the Aspin and Peyresourde are real classic, bucket-list cols.